NotDyamuh/dyamuh/README.md

 # dyamuh - My Portfolio Website

 This is my personal portfolio website, it contains a bio and has my Github link with other links as well.
 Originally built using basic HTML, CSS, and JavaScript, it has now been completely rebuilt using **React** for a more dynamic and maintainable structure.
+This is also my first React project that I have completely finished.

 ## Features